CFPA Strategic Plan

 Alexis Fernández, MSW, Director of Legislation, Team Lead: Legislation, CommunicationsOffice 510.433.1122 ext.
 111, Cell 510.368.0775, firstname.lastname@example.org

-Alexis works to develop and implement policies aimed at improving CalFresh access and participation through state and county-level initiatives.
-Prior to joining CFPA, Alexis was a kinship case manager and support group facilitator.
+Alexis' work focuses on developing and implementing policies aimed at improving CalFresh access and participation through state and county-level initiatives.
+In addition, Alexis leads CFPA's legislative and communication efforts.
 She received her Master of Social Work with an emphasis on management and planning from UC Berkeley and a BA in Ethnic Studies from UC San Diego.
 She began with CFPA as a graduate student intern in 2009 and joined the staff in 2010.

 Elyse Homel Vitale, MPH, Nutrition Policy Advocate, Team Lead: Child CareOffice 510.433.1122 ext.
 206, Cell 858.449.3597, email@example.com

-Elyse works on policy adoption and implementation projects that aim to increase access to the Child and Adult Care Food Program and improve licensed child care nutrition environments.
-Prior to working with CFPA, she worked as a research associate studying health services for youth, and as the Hunger Advocacy Network Coordinator for JFS San Diego.
+Elyse works on projects and polices that aim to increase access to the Child and Adult Care Food Program and improve the licensed child care nutrition environment.
+Prior to CFPA, she was a research associate at UCSD studying health services for youth, and as the Hunger Advocacy Network Coordinator for JFS San Diego.
 Elyse obtained her Master of Public Health at UCLA from the Department of Community Health Sciences.
 Elyse started at CFPA in July 2010 as a graduate student intern, served as a consultant in 2011, and joined the CFPA staff in 2012.

 George Manalo-LeClair, MSW, Executive DirectorOffice 510.433.1122 ext.
 103, Cell 415.794.6080, firstname.lastname@example.org